You’ve heard the saying ‘you have to spend money to make money,’ but is it really true? Why would you spend money if you’re trying to make it?

 The money you spend to learn about money management will be well spent because it will help you build wealth and have a positive financial future.

-If you hire a financial advisor, you have someone in your corner to help you make important financial decisions.
+If you hire a FIRE focused financial advisor or planner, you have someone in your corner to help you make important financial decisions.
 Whether you’re looking at short-term or long-term investments, your advisor can help guide you based on your risk tolerance, financial goals, and timeline.

 To flip items for a profit, whether it’s a house, furniture, or a collectible, you need to spend money upfront to buy the item.